linkedpipes/etl/README.md

 > Update note 2: When upgrading from master prior to 2016-11-04, you need to move your pipelines folder from e.g., ```/data/lp/etl/pipelines``` to ```/data/lp/etl/storage/pipelines```, update the configuration.properites file and possibly the update/restart scripts as there is a new component, ```storage```.

-> Update note: When upgrading from master prior to 2016-04-07, you need to delete your old execution data (e.g., in /data/lp/etl/working/data)
+> Update note 1: When upgrading from master prior to 2016-04-07, you need to delete your old execution data (e.g., in /data/lp/etl/working/data)

 [Java]: <http://www.oracle.com/technetwork/java/javase/downloads/index.html>
 [Git]: <https://git-scm.com/>